The Golden Eagle Trans-Siberian Express

 As your luxury train heads east you have time to watch the landscape unfold and spend a leisurely day enjoying the comfort and camaraderie of life on board.

 This morning the train rolls into Irkutsk, the ‘Paris of Siberia’.
 Irkutsk is one of Siberia’s oldest cities, founded by the Cossacks in the mid-17th century.
 During your guided sightseeing tour marvel at the city’s Opera House, its museums and some classic Siberian carved-wood architecture, for which this area is renowned.
-At the Decembrist House museum, dedicated to the memory of the exiled aristocrats who are credited with helping to being culture to Siberia, you are treated to a private concert.
+At the Volkonsky House Museum, dedicated to the memory of the exiled aristocrats who are credited with helping to bring culture to Siberia, you are treated to a private concert and a Champagne reception.
 There is some free time to explore the quaint tree-lined streets and shop for souvenirs before you re-join the train.

-Enjoy one of the most scenic days on board the Trans-Siberian Express as the train winds its way through tunnels and round cliffs as it hugs the shore of Lake Baikal, the largest freshwater lake in the world.
+Enjoy one of the most scenic days on board the Golden Eagle Trans-Siberian Express as the train winds its way through tunnels and round cliffs as it hugs the shore of Lake Baikal, the largest freshwater lake in the world.
 There is a barbecue lunch on the beach (weather permitting) from where you can gaze at the snow-covered mountains on the distant shore and even go for a swim if you are feeling brave!
+During the day there will be plenty of opportunities to take photographs.
 After lunch is the chance to visit the small Baikal village of Listvyanka to see an exhibition about the area’s fascinating and unique ecology.

 As you arrive in Ulan Ude, capital of the Buryat Republic, you will note a fascinating change of people and faces as you tour the area.
 During your guided city sightseeing there is a visit to the colourful Buddhist temple – the centre of Buddhism in Russia.
 At the Village of Old Believers there is time to learn about the local culture and history of these unique people as you are treated to a traditional meal and enjoy a concert featuring local dancers and musicians.

 Your journey continues into Mongolia today and its’ capital city, Ulaan Baatar.
 Passing the central monument to the legendary ruler, Gengis Khan, there is a visit to the Natural History Museum.
+We start the tour at Gandan Monastery, one of Mongolia’s most important Buddhist Monasteries housing a community of over 500 monks.
 During lunch at a restaurant housed in a Ger or Yurt, a round felt-covered tent which is still a traditional dwelling for about a third of this nomadic nation, you can experience local hospitality and entertainment at its best.
-Your afternoon is free to explore or join an optional visit to Gorkhi-Terelj National Park.
+A visit to Gorkhi-Terelj National Park allows you to experience the beautiful scenery of Mongolia.
 Later you board the train in time for dinner as it heads back into Russia.

 Today you arrive in Vladivostok after having travelled over a staggering 8,000 miles from London along this classic route to the end of the Trans-Siberian line.
 It is time to bid farewell to the train as you set off on a tour of this intriguing, once “closed” city.
 Here, where European and Oriental cultures meet, highlights include a tour of a restored submarine, a visit to the Arsenyev History Museum and a boat cruise on Golden Horn Bay, a natural deep-water harbour which served as the headquarters of the Russian Pacific Fleet.
-You transfer to the modern Hyundai Hotel (4 star) for an overnight stay and time to say your goodbyes.
+You transfer to the Hotel Lotte (5 star) for an overnight stay and time to say your goodbyes over a farewell dinner with wine included.

 The Golden Eagle Trans-Siberian Express Hotel Train

-On 26 April 2007 HRH Prince Michael of Kent, GCVO unveiled the ‘Golden Eagle Trans-Siberian Express’, a new train that brings unprecedented luxury to the world’s greatest railway journey.
-The new 21 carriage private train, with 2 stylish restaurant cars, a welcoming bar car and 12 fully en suite sleeping cars feature state of the art amenities and standards of accommodation and catering that most rail passengers crossing Russia can only dream of.
+On 26 April 2007 HRH Prince Michael of Kent, GCVO unveiled the ‘Golden Eagle Trans-Siberian Express’, a train that brings unprecedented luxury to the world’s greatest railway journey.
+The 21 carriage private train, with 2 stylish restaurant cars, a welcoming bar car lounge and 12 fully en suite sleeping cars features state of the art amenities and standards of accommodation and catering that most rail passengers crossing Russia can only dream of.

 Gold Class Accommodation

 Gold Class cabins are among the best available in rail travel anywhere in the world, with an overall area of 77 sq ft.
-In addition to the extensive amenities offered as standard, these cabins benefit from underfloor heating and en-suite facilities which include power showers in the separate shower cubicle.
-Most drinks are also included at the bar for Gold Class customers.
-A particular delight of the Golden Eagle is the two beautifully appointed restaurant cars, the venue for the chefs to use only the finest local ingredients to prepare all the on-board meals.
+In addition to the extensive amenities offered as standard, these cabins benefit from underfloor heating, a DVD/CD player with LCD screen, safe, individual air conditioning and en-suite facilities which include power showers in the separate shower cubicle.
+Gold Class cabins have a large picture window and feature a double lower bed and a single upper bed.
+Most drinks are also included at the bar lounge car for Gold Class customers.

 Cabin area – 77 sq ft (7sqm)